iHanjra/module-three-study-guide/01-npm-for-react.md

 ## Exporting a Function

 - What's the purpose of exporting a function?
+Use that function in other components.
 - How come we don't include the parameters in our export?
+You don't want to call it in an export.

 ```js
 const customMessage = (message, name) => {